 The silence goes from comfortable to expectant, and when I look up, Adam's adopted a vaguely confused look with whiskers smoothed back, which he's directed toward his all-important drive.
 Just as I'm about to brush it off, he asks, "How'd you leave?"

+Anxiety brushes up against me, breaking through the veneer of calmness.
 It takes me a bit to respond, and I try to fill that space by nervously stirring the ice into my white whiskey.
 "If I just say 'very carefully', will that be enough?"

 The otter's expression softens and he shrugs against the back of his chair.
 "I s'pose.
 Doesn't mean I don't still want to know."

 "I just...I don't know.
 I spent a lot of time thinking about all the different parts there were of my life and thinking about what I'd be without them."
 I brush my paws over my cheeks, heedless of the paint.
 My fur has almost grown back completely, and the freeze-brand has indeed come in white.
-Still, it's a habit I've kept.
+Still, it's become a habit.
 "And then I just set a date and went around to all those parts one by one, turning them off or throwing them away."

 "No going back, then?"